 In China, the new year is calculated according to the lunar calendar (农历; Nónglì).
 Although the Gregorian calendar is standard, the lunar calendar dictates the dates of traditional Chinese holidays and helps people choose auspicious days for important life changes such as weddings, funerals, moving house or starting a business.

-Continue reading “What to expect in the Year of the Pig”
+Continue reading “What to expect in the Year of the Rat!”

 At Spring Festival there are many ways to decorate, but one of the most common is to paste the character ‘fu’, 福, on doors and windows.
 There is evidence that this custom dates back to the Song dynasty (AD 960 – 1279).